kjgillll/Web-Project/readme.md

 https://bloodsugartracker.herokuapp.com

 ## NOTE:
-Please use the Gitpod if the deployed version has issues.
+Please use the Gitpod if the deployed version has user login issues.
 Then run python3 main.py in the terminal.<br>
 Login Credentials for bob & bobpass:<br>
 Username: bobbert<br>
 Password: bobpassword<br>